jamal299/product-list/README.md

 The following is a list of the capabilities of this repository:

 ```
-- Products are listed from a FakeAPI.
+- Products are listed from a FakeAPI [https://fakestoreapi.com/docs].
 - The products are displayed with their respective title, description, image and price.
 - The product list shows 2 columns on mobile.
 - The number of product tiles to be shown (column wise) can be selected for larger devices.